prometheusresearch/rios/docs/source/instrument_specification.rst

 ``length``
     :Type: `Bound Constraint Object`_
     :Constraints: The ``min`` and ``max`` properties, if specified, must be integers.
+If both ``min`` and ``max`` are specified, ``min`` must be less than or equal to ``max``.
     :SupportedBaseTypes: text, enumerationSet, recordList
     :Description: For ``text`` response types, this property allows the definition author to set the minimum and/or maximum character length that the response can be.
 For ``enumerationSet`` response types, this property allows the definition author to specify the minimum and/or maximum number of enumerations the respondent can select.
-For ``recordList`` response
-                  types, this property allows the definition author to specify the minimum and/or maximum number of response sets the respondent can provide for this Field.
+For ``recordList`` response types, this property allows the definition author to specify the minimum and/or maximum number of response sets the respondent can provide for this Field.
 If this Field is also marked as required, then the minimum value cannot be lower than one.
+                  Note that setting a ``min`` is not equivalent to marking the field as required.
+This length constraint is only enforced on non-empty values.

 ``pattern``
     :Type: String